Glossary

 Channel (notification).
 A delivery destination for notifications: email, Slack, webhook, PagerDuty, or Rootly.
 See Notifications.

 Cloud account.
-A trust relationship between LakeSail and an AWS account you own — concretely, an IAM role with a scoped trust policy that LakeSail can assume on demand.
+A trust relationship between LakeSail and an AWS account you own.
+Concretely, it is an IAM role with a scoped trust policy that LakeSail can assume on demand.
 See Security & IAM.

 Cluster.
 A Kubernetes cluster LakeSail provisions inside a network.
-Where jobs and sessions actually run.
+Jobs and sessions run here.
 Has management nodes (system) and compute nodes (workload).
 See Set up a cluster.

 Compute nodes.
 Cluster nodes that run your jobs and sessions.
-Picked per-workload, scaled by Karpenter on demand.
+Sized per-workload through a compute profile, scaled by Karpenter on demand.
 Distinct from management nodes.

 Concurrency policy.
 What happens when a scheduled tick fires while a previous run hasn't finished: skip, allow (with a max), or replace.
 See Scheduling.